-FFF led the expansion of desktop 3D printers and nowadays is the most widespread 3D Printing Technology in the market.
-This was essentially due to the low initial investment needed, the immense variety of applications offered and the little specific knowledge required to access and use this technology professionally.
+FFF led the expansion of desktop 3D printers, and is now the most widespread 3D Printing Technology, essentially due to the low initial investment needed, the immense variety of applications offered and the little specific knowledge required to successfully use this technology.

 How does FFF work?

-As previously mentioned, FFF consists of an extrusion process of melted plastic.
+As mentioned above, FFF consists of an extrusion process of melted plastic.
 In order to generate the part, a print head travels around the printing surface depositing the material.
-Here is the FFF fabrication workflow:

-• The first stage consists of generating the 3D model with any design software, such as Solidworks, Catia, Rhino or Inventor.
+- The first stage consists of generating the 3D model with any design software, such as Solidworks or Catia.
 The 3D model needs to be exported in STL format.

-• File preparation: To configure the model to be printed, it is necessary to use a slicing software where all the printing requirements will be included.
-This configuration will contain the material selection and the nozzle size of the printer.
+- In file preparation, the model is configured using a slicing software including all the printing requirements.
+This configuration will contain the material selection and the nozzle size.
 The software also separates the model into layers, and the printing quality, and movement commands can be configured.

 In-house desktop 3D printers: FFF vs SLA

 The most popular 3D printing technologies are FFF and SLA.
-SLA consists of a liquid photopolymer selectively cured by UV light.
+SLA is a liquid photopolymer selectively cured by UV light.

 Professional desktop 3D printers compared to industrial printers and outsourcing